WALKING IN THE COLOUR FIELD: LOCAL AND REMOTE (2018)

 ArticulateUpstairs, Articulate Project Space, Leichhardt, Sydney.

-WALKING IN THE COLOUR FIELD was presented as part of FOOTSTEPS IN THE CORRIDOR, the final exhibition in a series curated by Nadia Odlum on the theme of Navigation.
+WALKING IN THE COLOUR FIELD was presented in FOOTSTEPS IN THE CORRIDOR, the final exhibition in a series curated by Nadia Odlum on the theme of Navigation.

 WALKING IN THE COLOUR FIELD: LOCAL AND REMOTE - video documentation

 Medium: Display screens, electronics, wood, paint and wearable sensors.